sassoftware/iot-anomaly-detection-from-mobile-data/README.md

-# Anomaly Detection from Mobile Data
+# Detecting Anomalies using Mobile Movements and Gyroscopic Data

 This project will show how to collect live accelerometer and gyroscope data from a mobile device and pass it to Event Stream Processing (ESP) using an MQTT protocol.
 Once in ESP the JSON data is decoded and passed to the unsupervised machine learning models k-means and subspace tracking (SST).